Neofetcher/Neofetcher/README.md

 ## 📁 Projects:

 - <a href = "https://github.com/Neofetcher/Vulnerable-Machine-Exploitation-Labs"> Vulnerable Machine Exploitation Labs </a>
+Exploited intentionally vulnerable machines to simulate real-world attack scenarios.
+Performed network enumeration and vulnerability scanning.
+Conducted post-exploitation steps and documented findings in structured penetration test reports.
+Machines exploited include: kioptrix, Academy, Blue, and others.
 - <a href = "https://github.com/Neofetcher/SIEM-LAB"> Security information and event management Lab Project </a>
+Deployed honeypots to monitor and log malicious activity.
+Gained insights into common attack vectors and adversarial tactics.
 - <a href = "https://github.com/Neofetcher/Honeypot-Project"> Cloud Honeypot Lab Project </a>
+Simulated real-world security events using Nmap on Kali Linux.
+Queried and analyzed events using Elastic SIEM for threat detection.
 - <a href = "https://github.com/Neofetcher/Python-Keylogger"> Python Keylogger </a>
+Developed a keylogger for educational use.
+Captures keystrokes, clipboard data, and system info while running stealthily in the background.